A smattering of crumbs down a work shirt, a greasy corner-of-the-lips smile, a delicate flake of pastry hanging from a loose strand of hair…

 Turns out monks are pretty good at the ol’ pastry game.
 Head to one of New Norcia’s four locations for flakey-buttery-croissant-fun.
 The best kind of fun.

-Yeah, I guess you could say Le Papillon does croissants.
+Yeah, I guess you could say Le Papillon does a few of the best croissants in Perth.

 Choux Cafe And Patisserie